sfigg/commercialization-public/manufacture/desktop/deploy-a-custom-image.md

 You can further customize your answer file to include additional options.
 You can also build a DVD deployment media that contains the same content that you put on the network share.
 A single deployment DVD provides a portable installation solution that requires no network or any additional resources.
 The process includes building a configuration set and recapturing all source files into a single DVD.

-**Important**
+> [!important]
-The DVD media that you create is for internal deployment use only.
+> The DVD media that you create is for internal deployment use only.
 You cannot redistribute this media.